 Once you can identify the parts of a zipper, let’s learn about…

-You can sew a lapped zipper using your standard or narrow (ski style) zipper foot.
+You can sew a lapped zipper using your standard (on the left) or narrow zipper foot (on the right).

 So now that you know the anatomy of a zipper and are privy to these bonus tips, it’s time to learn…